 SWOT analysis it is necessary to minimize or avoid both weaknesses and threats.
 Weaknesses should be looked at in order to convert them into strengths.
 Likewise, threats should be converted into opportunities.
 Lastly, strengths and opportunities should be matched to optimize the potential of a firm.
 Applying SWOT in this fashion can obtain leverage for a company.

 SWOT analysis can be extremely beneficial to those who objectively analyze their company.
-The marketing manager should have rough outline of potential marketing activities that can be used to take advantage of capabilities and convert weaknesses and threats.
+The marketing manager should have a rough outline of potential marketing activities that can be used to take advantage of capabilities and convert weaknesses and threats.

 - There will likely be many potential directions for the managers to pursue in conducting a SWOT analysis.
 Due to the limited resources that most firms have, it is difficult to accomplish everything at once.
 The manager must prioritize all marketing activities and develop specific goals and objectives for the marketing plan.